psbhanu/firebase-angularjs-chartjs-realtime-update/README.md

 (Keep the Command line / Terminal open & Browse http://localhost:500/ in your web browser)

-##Start Client (build with AngularJS, Char.js and Socket.io)  (Run Following commands in your Command line / Terminal):
+##Start Client (build with AngularJS, Char.js and Firebase Realtime)  (Run Following commands in your Command line / Terminal):

 cd client